 - Cook on medium heat, until thickened.

 - Do not overcook, or it will harden in the cups while baking.
 It needs to stay warm while filling the cups.

-TIP: I have seen lots of similar recipes which do not require the filling to be cooked, but it really makes a big difference in its texture.
+I have seen lots of similar recipes which do not require the filling to be cooked, but cooking the filling makes a big difference in its texture.
 The cooked filling becomes very light and airy while baking inside the cookies.